aburrou2/burroughs-portfolio/final-project-part-two.md

 My second interview was with a female in their 20s.
 They are part of the first intended audience, a resident of Southwestern Pennsylvania who knows mothers, infants, and children and may also become a mother in the area.

+My third interview was with a female in their 50s.
+They have lived in Southwestern Pennsylvania their whole life and have been in the home daycare business of 0 - 6 year olds for 17 years.

 | Questions               | Interview 1 (briefly describe) | Interview 2 | Interview 3 |
 |-------------------------|--------------------------------|-------------|-------------|
 | How did this story make you feel?| Insightful feedback            |             |             |